Join Us in Celebrating Heart Month

 The Impact of Cardiac Arrest

-- About 70% of cardiac arrests that happen outside of a hospital happen at home.
+About 70% of cardiac arrests that happen outside of a hospital happen at home.- CPR, especially if performed immediately, could double or triple a person’s chance of survival.

 - Only about 41% of people who experience cardiac arrest receive CPR from people nearby while waiting for emergency responders to arrive.